 The Freshcare Rules are the terms on which, upon registration, a business agrees to participate in the Freshcare Program.
 Businesses participating in the Freshcare Program must comply with the Freshcare Rules and the requirements of the Freshcare Standard(s) nominated by the business at all times.

-Released 1 July 2019, the Freshcare Rules Version 4.3 is applicable to all Freshcare Standards and Freshcare participating businesses from 1 January 2020.
+Freshcare Rules Version 4.3 – July 2019 is applicable to businesses participating in Freshcare Standards: FSQ4.1, SC1 and ENV3 from 1 January 2020.

 Version 4.3 includes updates to ensure Freshcare is compliant with the benchmarks set by the Global Food Safety Initiative (GFSI).
 Updates and changes from the previous version of the document are shown in italics.
 Participating businesses upgrading to Freshcare Food Safety & Quality Standard – Edition 4.1 must refer to the Freshcare Rules Version 4.3.

 Failure to comply with the Freshcare Rules or the requirements of the nominated Freshcare Standard, may result in a business’s Freshcare certification being suspended or withdrawn.

 Updates to the Freshcare Rules and Freshcare Standards will occur from time to time.
 Businesses will be given at least 28 days’ notice of the changes via FreshcareOnline, the Freshcare website and email, and must ensure full compliance with the changes within the timeframe stated in the notice.

 A business’s obligations to comply with the Freshcare Rules and Freshcare Standards are in addition to its obligations to comply with the law, including any regulatory requirements.
 It is important for businesses to be aware that compliance with the Freshcare Rules and Freshcare Standards does not ensure compliance with the law and does not exempt a business from doing so.